DaoCloud/DaoCloud-docs/docs/en/install/install-dce.md

         Please remember or mark down the on-screen URL for your next login.

-## Offline installation
+## Air-gap installation

-1. Download and unzip the offline package.
+1. Download and unzip the air-gap package.

     ``` bash
     # Assume VERSION=0.3.12